Say383/spidex/README.md

 - ### Banner Grabbing
   Banner grabbing is the act of getting software banner information (name and version), whether it’s done manually, or by using any OSINT   tools that can do it for you           automatically.

-  FTP servers, web servers, SSH servers and other system daemons often expose critical information about not only the software name, but also about the exact versions and         operating systems they’re running.

   For example, following is a FTP banner:
   ```